 Most teaching assignments for the Fall term are made in May: most teaching assignments for the Spring are made in December.
 Teaching Assistants assigned to subjects giving final exams should expect to help proctor these exams.

 As a condition of employment, any TA who is assigned to a laboratory subject, must attend an electrical safety-training course at the beginning of term.
 You will be contacted directly regarding this online training.

 General Information about the responsibilities and privileges of the Graduate Student Staff may be found in the Graduate School Manual.
-For specific information about your role as a Teaching Assistant in the Department, you may consult your immediate supervisor, Ms. Janet Fischer in the Graduate Office (Room 38-444), or Professor Denny Freeman, Department Education Officer (38-467).
+For specific information about your role as a Teaching Assistant in the Department, you may consult your immediate supervisor, Ms. Janet Fischer in the Graduate Office (Room 38-444), Professor Hae-Seung (Harry) Lee or Professor Rob Miller, Department Education Officers.